OpenIPC/openipc.github.io/certification.md

 ## Certification Registry

-- As of May 2026, RunCam company is in the process of obtaining certification.
+- As of May 2026
+  - RunCam company is in the process of obtaining certification.
-- As of May 2026, CCDCAM company is in the process of obtaining certification.
+  - CCDCAM company is in the process of obtaining certification.
-- As of May 2026, Anjoy company is in the process of obtaining certification.
+  - Anjoy company is in the process of obtaining certification.